San Diego Prenuptial Agreement Lawyers

-More importantly, premarital agreements do not necessarily need to be executed before a marriage takes place.
-Many of the same issues can be addressed and formalized in a postmarital agreement (postnuptial agreement) once the marriage has taken place and a couple has settled into their new lives together.
+Premarital agreements do not necessarily need to be executed before a marriage takes place.
+Many of the same issues can be addressed and formalized in a post marital agreement (postnuptial agreement) once the marriage has taken place and a couple has settled into their new lives together.
 However, different laws and rules apply in the case of postnuptial agreements.

 The Advantages of Premarital & Postmarital Agreements

 We can help couples formalize decisions about marriage, assets and life decisions before or after you get married.
-We understand that planning a wedding can be stressful and there are no restrictions or time limits when it comes to forming these types of postnuptial agreements.
+We understand that planning a wedding can be stressful.
+However, there are restrictions or time limits when it comes to forming these types of premarital agreements.

-- A list of all the assets each party is bringing to the marriage
+- The assets each party is bringing to the marriage

-- A list of non-marital property that you are entering into the marriage with that may not be subject to division later on in the event of a divorce.
+- The separate property that you are entering into the marriage with that may not be subject to division later on in the event of a divorce

-- Since California is a community property state, you may opt out of this property division law for certain assets in your postmarital agreement.
+- Property division.
+California is a community property state, however you may opt out of this property division law for certain assets in your postmarital agreement.

-- If the couple knows they may move, a statement of what laws may be used to govern issues related to family affairs, such as child custody, child support, medical decisions, and property division.
+- A statement of what state’s laws may be used to govern issues related to family affairs, such as child custody, child support, medical decisions, and property division

-- A waiver of spousal support (alimony) in the event that the marriage ends.
+- A waiver or cap of spousal support (alimony) in the event that the marriage ends

 It is always important to write down and memorialize these types of decisions because memories of verbal conversations can fade over time.
 Specific requirements must be complied with to ensure the agreement is enforceable.
 Additionally, if one spouse should predecease the other, there will be a plan set into place about how to deal with their estate.

 Premarital agreements are not limited to divorce, regardless of what you may have heard.
-They are about bringing clarity to what is both an expression of love and a significant legal agreement.
+They are helpful for bringing clarity to what is both an expression of love and a significant legal agreement during the marriage.
 This clarity may save you both a great deal of stress later on down the road, securing your future for years to come.

 Planning for the future is a key part of our practice.
 We are here to help couples start their new lives together and protect their future by formalizing their concerns and wishes through a premarital agreement.
 Our lawyers are here to carefully listen to your concerns and draft a plan that meets these needs.

-Call (619) 577-4900 for a free legal consultation, or contact us online.
+Call (619) 577-4900 to schedule a free consultation, or contact us online.
 Our firm's policy is to return every call or email within 1 business day, so you will hear from us as soon as possible.
 We look forward to helping you build your future with your spouse.